moonycoin/moony/docs/tokenomics/bonding-curve.md

 **Note**: This chart shows the exponential growth using the precise 20.45% rate.
 The final tokens approach $1,000,000 each as the curve becomes nearly vertical at 100% supply.

-This model guarantees **deterministic, transparent price progression**.
-The first 1% of Moony supply is priced at $0.01 per token, while the final tokens will approach $1,000,000 each.
+This model guarantees deterministic, transparent price progression.
+The first 1% of Moony supply is priced at $0.01 per token, while the final tokens cost $1,000,000 each.
 The non‑linear curve is central to Moony's economic design: early activity is rewarded with lower acquisition costs, while later entrants add more capital to the Reserve, deepening liquidity and ensuring the system scales in proportion to demand.

 ## Market Dynamics